Driving in the U.S.

 The following is an overview.
-Detailed information including a listing of fees, and a complete driver’s manual can be found on the Massachusetts Registry of Motor Vehicles (RMV) website: www.massrmv.com.
+Detailed information, including a listing of fees and a complete driver’s manual, can be found on the Massachusetts Registry of Motor Vehicles (RMV) website at www.massrmv.com.

 International Driving Permit

-Depending on the country, you may be able to use your valid home country driver's license to drive in Massachusetts temporarily.
-If your home country's license is not issued in English, you are required to also have an International Driving Permit (you must obtain this in your home country before traveling to the U.S).
-The International Driving Permit is valid only for one year from your date of entry into the U.S. For detailed information: www.massrmv.com/rmv/forms/21317.pdf
+You may be able to use your valid home country driver’s license, depending on the country, to drive in Massachusetts temporarily.
+If your home country’s license is not issued in English, you also are required to have an International Driving Permit (you must obtain this in your home country before traveling to the U.S.).
+The International Driving Permit is valid only for one year from your date of entry into the U.S. More information on the International Driving Permit can be found at http://www.massrmv.com/rmv/forms/21317.pdf.

 Obtaining a Massachusetts State Driver’s License

-Note: the following it standard guidance.
-If you currently possess an out-of state permit or license from the U.S., Canada, Mexico the required documents and application process is different.
-Please visit www.massrmv.com for details.
+Note: the following is standard guidance.
+If you currently possess an out-of-state permit or license from the U.S., Canada, or Mexico, the required documents and application process is different.
+Details can be found on the RMV website at www.massrmv.com.

-- Consult with the Glavin Office on SSN eligibility and application process I-94 Arrival/Departure record (printed from www.cbp.gov/i94)
+- Consulting with the Glavin Office on SSN eligibility and application process I-94 Arrival/Departure record (printed from http://www.cbp.gov/i94)

 - Valid passport Form I-20 (F status) or Form DS-2019 (J status)

-- Current driver’s license from your home country and/or international driver’s license
+- Current driver’s license from your home country and/or International Driving Permit

 - One additional document proving Massachusetts residency:

-- If you live on-campus, request a Proof of Residency Letter from www.babson.edu/isss (under Requests & Forms);
+- If you live on campus, request a Proof of Residency Letter from http://www.babson.edu/isss (under Requests & Forms).

-- If you live off-campus, provide your rental lease agreement, a bank statement, or a utility (gas/electric/water) bill with your name and address listed.
+- If you live off campus, provide your rental lease agreement, a bank statement, or a utility (gas/electric/water) bill with your name and address on it.

 - Bring required documentation (see step 1).